Jonathan Raymond

-Jonathan Raymond is an American writer living in Portland, Oregon.
+Jonathan Raymond (born June 26, 1971), usually credited Jon Raymond, is an American writer living in Portland, Oregon.
 He is best known for writing the novels The Half-Life and Rain Dragon, and for writing the short stories and novels adapted for the films Old Joy, Wendy and Lucy, and First Cow, all directed by Kelly Reichardt, with whom he co-wrote the screenplays.

 As a screenwriter, Raymond wrote the original scripts for Meek's Cutoff and Night Moves.
 He was nominated for a Primetime Emmy for his teleplay writing on the HBO miniseries, Mildred Pierce.

 Early life and education

 Raymond grew up in Lake Grove, Oregon, and attended Lake Oswego High School.
 He graduated from Swarthmore College.
 He received his MFA from The New School in New York City.